Cheonghaejin: Modern times

 Cheonghaejin is now located in Wando County, Jeollanam-do, and is a main tourist location in the region.
 There is a stele commemorating the relocation of residents of Cheongjaejin to Byeokgolgun and various remains of the complex.
 Remains of various mercantile products and plates have been discovered in Cheongjaejin, which greatly contributed to understanding the life of Silla people.

-Historical Site
+Historical site

 The historic site of Cheonghaejin is the site of a military fortress dating back to the Unified Silla period located on Jangdo at 734 Jangjwa-ri, Wando-eup, Wando-gun, Jeollanam-do.
-The distance from Wando (island) to Jangdo is about 180m, which can be covered on foot twice a day when the ebbing tide exposes the seabed.
+The distance from Wando (island) to Jangdo is about 180m, which can be covered on foot twice a day when the ebb tide exposes the seabed.

-It is a major historical site where in the 9th century during the Unified Silla, General Jang Bogo installed Cheonghaejin and cracked down on pirates and let the place serve as the stronghold for a maritime trading route that dominated the maritime trade in the seas off the three sides of the Korean Peninsula.
+It is a major historical site where in the 9th century during the Unified Silla, General Chang Pogo installed Cheonghaejin and cracked down on pirates and let the place serve as the stronghold for a maritime trading route that dominated the maritime trade in the seas off the three sides of the Korean Peninsula.